CMM-22/a2/README.md

 - Make the robot walk on an uneven terrain (5%)
 - Visualize your terrain in ```locomotion``` app (5%).
 - **Please record a video ~ 20 secs demonstrating your implementation.
 The robot in the video should walk on an uneven terrain, and your video should be visible enough to see how well your controller performs the task.
-Upload it to this repository with a name "demo2.mp4".** Do a double check if your video can be played without any additional encoding/decoding.
-It's also fine to upload your video to YouTube and add its link to on the top of this README.md.
-If I cannot play or access your video until the deadline, you won't get full points.
+Upload it to YouTube or any other video hosting website and add its link to on the top of this README.md.** If I cannot play or access your video until the deadline, you won't get full points.
+- Please adjust your camera zoom and perspective so that your robot is well visible in the video.
+You may not get full point if your robot is not clearly visible.

 **Hint:**